 For the most part and definitely the start of this I found it to be quite humorous with the way it handled the band.
 It even did a solid job of having fan gaining being a part of where the story would head.
 This being with goals to achieve that would slightly change the outcome of the story areas.
 I just found it odd that I'd do quite well in songs and still hear an odd negativity afterwards.
 When nailing a five star performance on Expert I expected more than being sent to play at a dog's birthday party.
 It just didn't quite have that whole rise to fame sort of thing I'd expect it to have, but there were some good laughs to be had.
 I particularly liked the random interview videos between acts as those comments are spot on.
 The other part of this package is rivals where you get to join a crew and compete against others for stats.
 This covers all aspects of Rock Band 4 for tracking and it's nice to work as crew to some degree.
 While it's not quite the full online multiplayer players have been wanting, but a nice placeholder until the content does release in the near future.

 Rock Band Rivals is a great expansion to Rock Band 4 that expands on the existing experience and keeps the band rockin'.
 While it's not huge on new features it does expand the core experience for a few hours with Rockudrama and provides many more competitive aspects through Rivals mode.
 It may not seem like a lot, but with these and other minor improvements it's a worthy upgrade.
 There's also online multiplayer in the near horizon as well that's a part of this and it's nice to get a refresh on the game.
 This most likely won't be for everyone out there, but for those wanting a good excuse to play something fun a new Rivals does just that.

-Review Done on Rock Band 4 Rivals for Xbox One
+Rock Band 4 Rivals Review on Xbox One

 Review Code Provided by Sandbox Strat